potassco/potassco.github.io/clingo.md

 # Related Projects

-- The [clorm] python library provides an object relational mapper-like interface to clingo.
+- The [clorm] Python library provides an object relational mapper-like interface to clingo.
   It allows facts to be asserted and extracted in an intuitive and easy to use way.
 - The [clingo-rs] project provides rust bindings to the clingo library.
-- The [clingo-haskell] project provides haskell bindings to the clingo library.
+- The [clingo-haskell] project provides Haskell bindings to the clingo library.
 - There are also rudimentary [prolog bindings][clingo-pl] to clingo.
 - There is a [project][clingo-js] offering rudimentary JavaScript support to run clingo in the browser.
 - There are abandoned [java bindings][clingo-java] to clingo.